 For camping, I made two batches, strained them, and put the Mason jars straight into the ice chest.
 Then, throughout the weekend, whenever we needed a caffeinated pick-me-up, we just pulled out our iced coffee.
-When Pastor Alaska and Andy the Intern tried this for the first time at the campsite, they both said, “Wow.
+When we tried this for the first time at the campsite, exclamations rang out, “Wow.
 What’s in this?
 How did you do that?”
 It’s that surprising and that incredible… the secret is the smooth cold-brew method.
 And the brown sugar and cinnamon are pretty darn tasty, too.
 The perfect summer coffee treat.

 Add ground coffee, brown sugar, and cinnamon to the bottom of a quart-size Mason jar.
 Fill with water and stir well.
 Seal with a lid and refrigerate overnight.